afaucogney/flipper-ktp/README.md

 - Displaying scope names
 - Displaying bindings by scope

-Currently the plugin doesn't refresh in case of KTP scope tree change.
-You have to update it manually going to another plugin and coming back.
+The plugin refresh automaticaly in case of KTP scope tree change.

 Credits
 -------